ZFFramework/ZFFramework/master/develop_note.md

 * behaviors changed:
     * able to construct from a null char string
     * NO thread-safe supported,
-        which should be implemented manually,
+        which should be implemented manually
-        for most case, outter invoker should have wrapped by zfCoreMutexLocker, and there's no need for low level string types to supply thread-safe

 ## ZFCoreArray/ZFCoreMap